gama-platform/gama-platform.github.io/wiki/Operators.md

   * "filename": the filename of the file containing the network
   * "edges_species": the species of edges
   * "vertices_specy": the species of vertices
-  * "format": the format of the file, "filename": the filename of the file containing the network
+  * "format": the format of the file, "file": the file containing the network, "edges_species": the species of edges, "vertices_specy": the species of vertices

 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- load_graph_from_file(
 			"pajek",
-			"example_of_Pajek_file");
+			"example_of_Pajek_file",
+			myVertexSpecy,
+			myEdgeSpecy );

 ```